 This heater is clean burning.
 It requires no outside venting.
 There is no heat loss out a vent or up a chimney.
-Heat is generated by realistic dancing, yellow flames.
+Heat is generated by realistic, dancing yellow flames.
 This heater is designed for vent-free operation with flue damper closed.
 It has been tested and approved to ANSI Z21.11.2 standard for unvented heaters.
-This heater may also be operated as a vented decorative (ANSI Z21.60) product by opening flue damper (non-thermostat models only).
+State and local codes in some areas prohibit the use of vent-free heaters.
+This heater may also be operated as a vented decorative product (ANSI Z21.60) by opening flue damper (non-thermostat operation only).